 A failure by the Brazilian government to implement necessary reforms may result in diminished confidence in the Brazilian government's budgetary condition and fiscal stance, which could result in downgrades of Brazil's sovereign foreign credit rating by credit rating agencies, negatively impact Brazil's economy, lead to further depreciation of the real and an increase in inflation and interest rates, adversely affecting our business, financial condition and results of operations.
-For more information, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Operations in Latin America-The ongoing economic uncertainty and political instability in Brazil, including as a result of ongoing corruption investigations, may harm us and the price of Our Ordinary Shares."
+For more information, see "Risk Factors-Risks Related to Our Operations in Latin America-The ongoing economic uncertainty and political instability in Brazil may harm us and the price of Our Ordinary Shares."